Doctor insights on:

 Breast biopsy means obtaining tissue samples from an area of concern in the breast to be sent to the lab to make a diagnosis.
 This could be from a suspicious lump or a suspicious finding on you mammogram or ultrasound (or mri).
 The biopsy is obtained using a biopsy needle under imaging guidance.
 Occasionally an open surgical ...Read more

 Swelling is the enlargement of organs, skin, or other body parts.
 It is caused by a buildup of fluid in the tissues.
 The extra fluid can lead to a rapid increase in weight over a short period of time (days to weeks).
 Swelling can occur all over the body (generalized) or only in one part ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Swelling after thyroid biopsy

-- Hematoma after breast biopsy
+- Bruising after breast biopsy

 - Pain in breast after biopsy

-- Hard lump after breast biopsy
+- Lump after breast biopsy

 - Breast infection after biopsy